The Starting Point: Climate over the last 1000 years

 Hide the decline.

-This is a great, short video about ClimateGate and hide the decline by Dr. Richard Muller, head of climate science at the University of California at Berkeley.
+This is a great, detailed video about ClimateGate and hide the decline by Dr. Richard Muller, head of climate science at the University of California at Berkeley.
 He is a high profile climate scientist and he has quite pungent things to say about Dr. Jones and company.
+The relevant part about Dr. Jones and the CRU starts around 29 minutes into the lecture.

 There's more that I won't go into here (particularly the repeated modification of previously recorded temperature data with little or no justification) but this post is plenty long enough as it is and you have a solid grounding in the key points (with links to original sources so you can check my work).